List of people executed in the United States in 2020

-This is a list of people executed in the United States in 2020.
-A total of seventeen people, all male, were executed in the United States in 2020, sixteen by lethal injection and one by electrocution.
+Seventeen people, all male, were executed in the United States in 2020, sixteen by lethal injection and one by electrocution.
+The most recent execution by electrocution occurred this year.
 The federal government of the United States executed ten people in 2020, ending a hiatus on federal executions which had lasted for over 17 years.
 State executions dropped significantly in 2020 compared to previous years, primarily due to the COVID-19 pandemic in the United States.